werdl/werdl/README.md

 You can
 --->
 ## Riddle me this
-- Which word is encoded in this character snippet? d„0click the Preview link to take a look at your changes.
+- Which word is encoded in this character snippet? d„0

 ## Stats
 <img width="0" src="https://visitor-badge.glitch.me/badge?page_id=werdl.werdl" />